Clemapfel/jluna/docs/manual.md

 Process finished with exit code 0
 ```

-This time, because the tasks stayed in scope outside of the block, it had 10 milliseconds more time to finish, which happened to be enough for it to reach its intended count.
+This time, because the tasks was not destructed prematurely, it had 10 milliseconds more time to finish.
+This happened to be enough for it to reach its intended count.

-### Checking a Tasks Status

 We can check the status of any task using the following member functions: